 We then categorized the matches by their degree of similarity.
-Our analysis shows that such repetition is common: in tests with more than one call-assertion sequence, 46.8\% share the same set of method calls, and in 46.1\% of cases the sequences are identical, including the order of calls.
+Our analysis shows that such repetition is common: in tests with more than one call-assertion sequence, 48.7\% share the same set of method calls and 48.0\% have identical sequences, including the order of calls.
 This suggests that developers frequently exercise similar execution paths with different inputs, reinforcing the role of call-assertion blocks as a recurring structural pattern in developer-written tests.

 This pattern reveals an important insight: developers often consolidate repeated testing blocks—invoking the same methods with different inputs—into a single test method, even though these blocks could be expressed as separate tests.
 In contrast, most ATG tools typically generate such blocks as distinct test cases.
 While this consolidation increases the complexity of individual test methods, it provides practical benefits: related assertions remain co-located, simplifying test maintenance and allowing developers to evolve tests consistently as the code changes or new edge cases arise.